Memora-Tiberiusgh/.github/profile/README.md

 This application was developed in 10 weeks as part of the **1DV613 Software Development Project** course at Linnaeus University, during the first year of the Web Developer program.

 > The course involves developing software from idea to finished application using programming, requirements analysis, planning, and testing.
-Students work iteratively >with a SCRUM-like process, with weekly supervision and an entrepreneurial focus.
+Students work iteratively through a SCRUM-like process, with weekly supervision and an entrepreneurial focus.
 The course follows mainly the Software Engineering 10th ed, by Ian Sommerville.

 You can learn more about the course [here](https://coursepress.lnu.se/kurser/mjukvaruutvecklingsprojekt/).
 <br/>